 The aorta is the largest artery in your body, running from your heart through the middle of your chest and abdominal area.
 An abdominal aortic aneurysm is a weakened area of the aorta in the abdomen that bulges or expands.

-The greatest concern with an abdominal aneurysm is that it may rupture.
+The greatest concern with an abdominal aneurysm is that it may rupture or burst.
 The larger the aneurysm is, the greater the risk of it rupturing.
 Aneurysms that rupture can cause severe internal bleeding, which can be fatal.
 Fortunately, this condition can be successfully treated and cured when diagnosed prior to rupture.
 Caring for an abdominal aortic aneurysm is one of many offerings for vascular care at Ohio State.

 Causes